MindSetLib/Insolver/docs/source/model_wrappers.md

     :show-inheritance:
 ```

 `InsolverGBMWrapper` implements Gradient Boosting Machines with support of `xgboost`, `lightgbm` and `catboost` packages.
-This object supports only classification and regression problems, that is why objective functions for ranking may not work well.
+This object supports only classification and regression problems; that is why objective functions for ranking may not work well.

-Gradient boosting wrapper can also interpret feature importance of the fitted models on the given dataset via `shap` using `shap()` method and interpret factor contributions with waterfall charts using `shap_explain()`.
+Gradient boosting wrapper can also interpret feature importance of the fitted models on the given dataset via `shap` using `shap()` method and analyze factor contributions with waterfall charts using `shap_explain()`.

-It is also possible to examine metrics and shap values changes on cross-validation folds with `cross_val()`.
+It is also possible to examine metrics and SHAP values changes on cross-validation folds with `cross_val()`.

-`InsolverGLMWrapper` with all three backends supports hyperparameter optimization using `hyperopt_cv()` method.
+`InsolverGLMWrapper` with all three backends supports hyperparameter optimization using the `hyperopt_cv()` method.

 ## Random Forest